 - Take notes!
 Keep a little journal and create your own technical dictionary.
 If you encounter a term you’re not familiar with at an event.
 Ask for an explanation, take a picture on your iPhone or Blackberry, and keep it for future reference.

 - Invest in yourself!
 Ongoing education is key to your growth.
+Take an online class like the Event Leadership Institute’s five week Technical Meeting & Event Production course.
 You can never stop learning, as the dynamics of the event industry requires you to stay on top of you’re A-Game.
 Online education is becoming the norm for on-the go event planners who want to refresh their knowledge.

 Ignorance is not bliss!

 Unfortunately, some planners choose not to learn terminology and have even told me that they would rather not know.
 There is some sort of inherent fear of technology with a perception of extremely complicated terminology and process.
 If you simply spent some time learning about technology, you wouldn’t have to preface all your questions with “Stupid question, but…”.

 Key advantages to learning the terms and jargon;

 - You will be able to order the equipment you need without using the words “Thingy” or “Doo Dah”.

 - You can speak with your suppliers in a common language, helping you communicate faster and with greater efficiency.